 Choose to forgive early.
 Be the first one to run to the Cross during difficult times.

 5. Build your home.

 “A wise woman builds her house, but with her hands the foolish one tears hers down.” ~Proverbs 14:1~

 “How is a house built?” you ask.
 Let’s let God’s word speak for itself:

 “By wisdom a house is built, and through understanding it is established.” ~Proverbs 24:3~

-Being proactive about establishing an atmosphere of love in my home, being efficient with my time and resources, always improving upon my family and my home are all ways to ensure that my husband’s heart can safely trust in me.
+Being proactive about establishing an atmosphere of love in your home, being efficient with your time and resources, always improving upon your family and your home are all ways to ensure that your husband’s heart can safely trust in you.